Shroud of Turin: Anatomical forensics

+In 2025 a study was published in the journal Archaeometry, by Brazilian digital graphics expert and 3D designer Cicero Moraes.
+Moraes used software to model how clothing would move on a three-dimensional human body compared to a low-relief sculpture.
+In Moraes’s experiments, the image produced when a cloth is draped over a 3D human model appears misshapen and distorted.
+This is called the Agamemnon Mask effect, named after the Mycenaean gold funerary mask.
+Moraes also found that the imprint made from a low-relief sculpture closely matched the image on the Turin shroud.
+This supports his conclusion that the image on the shroud was an artistic creation, which Moraes interpreted as being a funerary object and a "masterwork of Christian art."

 Image and text analysis

 Image analysis

 Both art-historical digital image processing and analog techniques have been applied to the shroud images.

 In 1976 scientists used imaging equipment from the American National Aeronautics and Space Administration (NASA) to analyze a photograph of the Shroud image and decoded the shroud image into a three-dimensional image.
 The optical physicist and former STURP member John Dee German has noted that it is not difficult to make a photograph which has 3D qualities.
 If the object being photographed is lit from the front, and a non-reflective "fog" of some sort exists between the camera and the object, then less light will reach and reflect back from the portions of the object that are farther from the lens, thus creating a contrast which is dependent on distance.

 The front image on the shroud is 1.95 metres long, and is not exactly the same size as the rear image, which is 2.02 m long.
 Analysis of the images found them to be compatible with the shroud having been used to wrap a body 1.75 m long.

 The image could be compared to oshiguma, the making of face-prints as an artform, in Japan.
 Furthermore, the subject's physical appearance corresponds to Byzantine iconography.

 The Shroud cloth is composed of threads of a nominal diameter of 0.15 mm, woven with fibers of linen with a diameter of about 10-20 μm.

 The Shroud image is a faint and superficial image caused by a translucent and discontinuous yellow discoloration of the fibers.
 In the points where the image is present, the discoloration affects only two or three fibers on the topmost part of the threads of the cloth.
 In each fiber, the yellow discoloration penetrates only for 200 nm in the external cell layer.